 Removal from the Status of Unsatisfactory Without Appealing

-Students who change majors should contact the Office of Student Financial Services regarding how this will impact the satisfactory academic progress for federal financial aid.
+Students who change majors should contact Student Financial Services regarding how this will impact the satisfactory academic progress for federal financial aid.

 Study Abroad or Consortium Classes